 (We must be mad)

-If we can meet the £5k like last year, we can start this crazy wheel turning again.
+If we can meet at least the £5k like last year, we can start this crazy wheel turning again.

 We are acting as if it is on the cards, but nothing can happen without some funding...